dkooll/tmuxer.nvim/README.md

 With tmuxspaces.nvim, you can effortlessly organize your development environment, making it easier to juggle multiple projects.

-The plugin uses Telescope for an intuitive, searchable interface to select workspaces and tmux sessions.
+The plugin uses telescope for an intuitive, searchable interface to select workspaces and tmux sessions.